Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 ```

 The `test_proxy` fixture will fetch the test proxy Docker image and create a new container called
-`ambitious_azsdk_test_proxy` if one doesn't exist already.
-If the container already exists, the fixture will start the
-container if it's currently stopped.
-The container will be stopped after tests finish running, but will stay running if
-test execution is interrupted.
+`ambitious_azsdk_test_proxy`, which will be deleted after test execution unless interrupted.

 If your tests already use an `autouse`d, session-level fixture for tests, you can accept the `test_proxy` parameter in
 that existing fixture instead of adding a new one.
 For an example, see the [Register sanitizers](#register-sanitizers)